Kh1004/Kh1004/README.md

 ## 👨‍💻 About Me

+Building scalable industrial telemetry platforms where each connected source can produce **1,000+ data points per second**.

 Backend Engineer with **2+ years** of professional experience building production software from **architecture → deployment** — **10+ projects** shipped across real-time platforms, AI infrastructure, and enterprise SaaS.

 Currently the **sole backend engineer** behind an industrial real-time alarm monitoring platform responsible for: